 “Hyper Island was the right place for me at the right time.
 It was far from the traditional school I had dropped out of a few years back.
 It is the kind of education that supports and sparks, instead of just teaching.”

 Jelle kept freelancing besides studying at Hyper Island.
 He says it was a great way to test his newly learned skills in the real world.

 “It was a great way for me to keep one foot in the real world and continue to build my client base.
 But it was also a lot of pressure.
 However, Hyper Island taught me the right mindset to deal with this.
 I now know how to challenge briefs from multiple perspectives.
 I don’t just look at the sale or the design, I look at everything else: the organization, the brand positions, the trends.
 It feels like my work has gained so many layers.
 And this is all thanks to Hyper Island.
 I feel ready now to work as an Art Director.”

-Jelle says he expected to learn way more hard skills in the Interactive Art Director course.
+Jelle says he expected to learn way more hard skills in the Design Lead program.
 But in the end, he was able to learn these by himself.
 The soft skills, like leadership and team development, that he learned at Hyper Island are the true asset, he says.

 “Hard skills I can learn anywhere - even on Youtube -, but not the soft skills it takes to thrive in this industry.”

 Jelle is currently hunting for an internship in his dream destination L.A.
 Thanks to the Hyper Island network he was able to get into contact with several agencies already.